mzohaibnasir/cloud-GenAI/FastAPI/README.md

 # PyDantic:

-To make sure data is valid and follows certain rules.
+## To make sure data is valid and follows certain rules.

+## adds data validation, parsing and serialization options

+## similiar to dataGlass